Betting on Basketball Tips: Pro Tips for Smarter NBA Wagers

 The first step towards becoming a successful bettor is taking your emotions out of the equation.

-Know your History
+Know Your NBA History

 Pay Attention to Grudge Matches